DaanOerlemans/swatsapp-gae/README.md

 ### Get news - GET

-Get al news from the backend.
+Get all news from the backend.

 `/news_items`